What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 It comes from the subtle and cumulative experience of learning that who you actually were was too much, or not enough, or simply inconvenient.

 None of these experiences require a single dramatic incident.
-They work through repetition — through thousands of small moments that, taken together, taught your nervous system something it has never forgotten: that connection is unpredictable, that your needs are a problem, that staying safe means staying small.
+They work through repetition — through thousands of small moments that, taken together, taught the predictive part of your brain something it has never forgotten: that connection is unpredictable, that your needs are a problem, that staying safe means staying small.

 Why So Many Women Don't Recognize It